AelHenri/imdb-akka/README.md

 ## Goal

 Query IMDB tsv files using the Scala library Akka Streams.
-The given use cases were:
+The current use cases are:
-- As a user, I would like to be able to get a movie's list of principals, from its name.
+- Get a movie's list of principals, from its name.
-- As a user, I would like to be able to get the 10 TV series with the most episodes.
+- Get the 10 TV series with the most episodes.

 ## Implementations